organicmaps/organicmaps.github.io/content/faq/linux/how-to-use-flatpak/index.md

 To search for addresses and destinations, click the magnifying glass and enter the address or search term.

-To add a location to your bookmarks, hold down the Alt key and right click the place you want to bookmark.
-The bookmark may not be immediatly visible, to view and manage bookmarks you need to click the red star icon.
+To bookmark a location, hold down the Alt key and right-click the place you want to bookmark.
+The bookmark may not be immediately visible, to view and manage bookmarks you need to click the red star icon.

 ![viewing bookmarks](view_bookmarks.png)